Slaying the Dragon: RJ45 Termination of Cat6 & Cat6A Shielded Direct Burial Ethernet

 - The straighter they are, the easier it will be for you to put the connector on

-Locate a good spot, about 1.5" away from the cable jacket, and flush cut the conductors.
+Flush cut the conductors.
 T568B sequence shown.
 I like to work from the top down (if I can)—White-orange at the top and solid brown at the bottom.
 This matches how we will put the plug on.